-How do you know when to use a market order or limit order?
+How do you choose between a market order or limit order?

-Limit orders are useful when trading stocks that are thinly traded, highly volatile, or has a wide bid-ask spread.
+Limit orders are useful when trading assets that are thinly traded, highly volatile, or have a wide bid-ask spread.
 The “bid-ask spread” is the difference between the highest price a buyer is willing to pay for an asset and the lowest price a seller will accept.
-Limit orders put a cap on the amount an investor is willing to pay for a given stock.
-But, if you want to get a hold of the stock quickly, a market order is likely the better move.
+Limit orders put a cap on the amount an investor is willing to pay for a given stock or currency.
+But, if you want to get a hold of the asset quickly, a market order is likely the better move.

 Review and Compare